 How to Make Pineapple Upside Down Cake

-- I used one 20-ounce can pineapple slices.
+- Arrange the pineapple-cherry topping: I used one 20-ounce can pineapple slices.
 I kept one slice whole for the center of the cake, and then fanned 12 halves around it.
 My pet peeve about most pineapple upside-down cakes is that there’s not enough pineapple if you keep the rings whole and intact.
 The focus of a pineapple upside-down cake should be on the pineapple, so I tried to maximize the pineapple coverage on top by using a fanning technique.

 - I used the remaining 3 slices (6 halves) to line the sides of the pan.
 Nobody likes bald sides.